 For most adults, fluids drunk to keep hydrated should mainly be water.
 It is best not to have drinks that contain a lot of sugar as they can sometimes make diarrhoea worse.

 Rehydration drinks are recommended for people who are frail, or over the age of 60, or who have underlying health problems.
 They are made from sachets that you can buy from pharmacies.
 (The sachets are also available on prescription.)
-You add the contents of the sachet to water.
-Rehydration drinks provide a good balance of water, salts and sugar.
+You add the contents of the sachet to drinking water.
+Oral rehydration solutions provide a good balance of water, salts and sugar.

 The small amount of sugar and salt helps the water to be absorbed better from the gut (intestines) into the body.
 They do not stop or reduce diarrhoea.
 Home-made salt/sugar mixtures are used in developing countries if rehydration drinks are not available but they have to be made carefully, as too much salt can be dangerous.
 Rehydration drinks are cheap and readily available in the UK and are the best treatment.

 It used to be advised not to eat for a while if you had gastroenteritis.
 However, now it is advised to eat small, light meals if you can.
 Be guided by your appetite.
 You may not feel like food and most adults can do without food for a few days.
 Eat food as soon as you are able - but don't stop drinking.
 If you do feel like eating, avoid fatty, spicy or heavy food at first.
 Plain foods such as wholemeal bread and rice are good foods to try eating first.